nodeca/js-yaml/README.md

 ### new Type (tag, resolver)

 Constructs a YAML type definition object.
-Such objects are used for validation, resolving, interpreting, and represening of primitive YAML
-nodes: scalars (strings), sequences (arrays), and mappings (objects).
-`resolver` is a function of two arguments: `object` is a primitive YAML node to resolve and `explicit` is a boolean value.
+Such objects are used for validation, resolving, interpreting, and representing of primitive YAML nodes: scalars (strings), sequences (arrays), and mappings (objects). `resolver` is a function of two arguments: `object` is a primitive YAML node to resolve and `explicit` is a boolean value.
 Then a type is contained in the implicit list of a schema, and a node has no explicit tag on it, `explicit` will be false.
 Otherwise, it will be true.

 ### NIL

 Special object used in type resolvers to represent failure of the resolving process.
 If your resolver cannot to resolve the given object, it should return NIL.

-Example of using your own schema:
+### Example of using your own schema

 ``` javascript
 var yaml = require('js-yaml');